Query Inspections

 Query inspection tools

-Six tools for investigating any single query or job/run: raw SQL, a compact execution profile, parsed query fragments, and per-job aggregates.
-Your agent typically chains them: fetch the query → look at the profile → find the fragments → search for similar queries.
+Seven tools for investigating any single query or job/run: raw SQL plus warehouse and concurrency context, a compact execution profile, parsed query fragments, the tables a query reads and writes, and per-job aggregates.
+Your agent typically chains them: fetch the query → look at the profile → break it into fragments → explore the cluster it belongs to.

 All sample responses below use synthetic data.